|Nutritional Guidelines (per serving)|

 Dunk the fishcakes briefly, one by one, in the soup bowl with the beaten egg mix, allowing any excess egg to drip off.

 Now transfer the fishcakes, one by one, to the dish with the bread crumbs.
 Toss each one in the bread crumbs until it is thoroughly coated.

-Add butter and olive oil (you'll need about 1 tbsp. butter and 3 tbsp. olive oil) to a large frying pan and heat until the butter turns foamy.
+Add butter and olive oil (you'll need about 1 tablespoon butter and 3 tablespoon olive oil) to a large frying pan and heat until the butter turns foamy.